IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-HeadCommand.md

 ### *head*

 You might sometimes want to check just the beginning of a file.
-The `head` command is made for that:
+That is what the `head` command does:

 ```bash
 head belebele.bed